 Once I realized I was expecting a girl, a lot of emotional turmoil and questions started to surface.
 Again, this had everything to do with my own attachment style.

-With his support, I beefed up my professional network and spent some time working with a therapist for a few months, who helped me piece together episodes and stories from my childhood.
+I beefed up my professional network and spent some time working with a therapist for a few months, who helped me piece together episodes and stories from my childhood.

 This solid system helped me understand my past, then let go of the old stories so that I could find my way today as a present, mindful, connected mother.